TheLastSultan/LazyAcademy/readme.md

 ## Prerequisites

-Python and related programs,  Chromewebdriver, and about an hour.
+Python and related programs,  Chromewebdriver, and about 30 min to an hour.

 ## Installing